gterzian/tendermint-rs/docs/architecture/adr-006-ibc-relayer.md

 ## Definitions
 On-chain IBC Client (aka IBC Client) - client code running on chain, typically only the lite client verification (?)
-Relayer Light Client - full light client functionality, including connecting to at least on provider (full node), storing and verifying headers, etc.
+Relayer Light Client - full light client functionality, including connecting to at least one provider (full node), storing and verifying headers, etc.
 Source chain (aka A chain) - the chain from which the relayer reads the IBC datagram Destination chain (aka B chain) - the chain where the realyer submits transactions that include the IBC message.